anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All wisdom does not reside in Delhi.
+Quote: It all depends on how we look at things, and not how they are in themselves.

-By: P. Chidambaram
+By: Carl Jung